hanifsyuaib/project_matrix/README.md

 pip install -r requirements.txt
 ```

-4. Create a file ".env" in root directory and put fill this out inside:
+4. Create a file ".env" in root directory.
+Put this inside the file and change its value:
 ```
 # OPENAI API
 OPENAI_API_KEY = '<your_openai_api_key>'